 #!/bin/bash . /opt/novell/ncs/lib/ncsfuncs exit_on_error nss /poolact=POOL1 exit_on_error ncpcon mount TVOL1=101 ###exit_on_error add_secondary_ipaddress 10.10.0.101 exit_on_error ip addr add 10.50.0.101/32 dev dummy0 exit_on_error ncpcon bind --ncpservername=CL1-POOL1-VS --ipaddress=10.50.0.101 exit 0

 In the cluster resource unload script, add the command to unbind the virtual IP address to the cluster resource unload script.

-In iManager, use the Clusters plug-in to edit the resource unload script to comment out the del_secondary_ipaddress line and to add a line that deletes the virtual IP address information for the dummy0 adapter.
+In iManager, use the Clusters plug-in to edit the resource unload script to comment out the del_secondary_ipaddress line, and add a line that deletes the virtual IP address information for the dummy0 adapter.

 For example, the old and new lines are emphasized in the following sample unload script: